scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 ```

 Write your own `uniq` method, called `my_uniq`; it should take in an
 Array and return a new array.
-It should not call `uniq`.

 One special feature of Ruby classes is that they are *open*; we can
 add new methods to existing classes.
 Here, add your `my_uniq` method